hypo69/1001-python-ru/en/articles/shop_recognition_model.en.md

 openai.api_key = 'your-api-key'
 ```

-## Step 2: Data Preparation
+## Step 2: Data preparation

 To train the model, you need to prepare a dataset that will contain examples of web pages,
 both stores and non-stores.
-Each entry should include the page text and a corresponding label (`positive` for stores and `negative` for non-stores).
+Each entry must include the page text and a corresponding label (`positive` for stores and `negative` for non-stores).

 Example JSON file: